TyranR/TyranR/README.md

     * Comprehensive Audit: Conducted a full-scale asset audit across all legal entities within the group (3 countries), including 20-year-old code and data archives, as well as dozens of various SaaS solutions.
     * Compliance: Performed a SOC 2 / ISO 27001 pre-audit for a key project and prepared the company's technological landscape for the Due Diligence process in view of a potential sale.
   * **Migration**
-    * Relocation: Executed the complete migration of IT infrastructure from sanctioned regions to a global cloud environment (AWS) with zero business downtime, successfully transitioning offices to a representative-only operational mode.
+    * Relocation: Executed the complete migration of IT infrastructure to a global cloud environment (AWS) with zero business downtime, successfully transitioning offices to a representative-only operational mode.
     * Data Migration: Managed the migration of over 140 TB of data (including 20 TB of SVN repositories) from legacy physical hardware to the cloud.
     * Consolidation & Identity Management: Consolidated 10+ fragmented Google Workspace environments into a unified corporate ecosystem.
     * Centralized Authentication: Implemented seamless Single Sign-On (SSO) for all Google-supported corporate services and enforced mandatory Multi-Factor Authentication (2FA) to minimize unauthorized access risks.